miwashi-edu/edu-frontend-auth/README.md

 Reduces the risk of XSS attacks since HTTP-only cookies are not accessible via JavaScript.
 Still vulnerable to CSRF attacks unless additional protections are implemented.

+## Limitations:

-### Same cross-origin restrictions as regular cookies.
+Same cross-origin restrictions as regular cookies.

 # 5. Bearer Token in Authorization Header